diegopliebana/diegopliebana.github.io/_projects/tag.md

 style="width:100%; margin-bottom:1rem;"
 />

-Tabletop designers deliberately use randomness to create variety, uncertainty and replayability.
-Too little randomness can make repeated games predictable, while too much may overwhelm meaningful player decisions.
-Measuring this balance objectively is difficult.
+A further research direction <strong>led by James Goodman</strong> has focused on quantitatively characterising tabletop games themselves, rather than treating games solely as environments in which to measure AI performance.

+Two particularly important concepts are <strong>skill</strong> and <strong>randomness</strong>.
+Tabletop designers deliberately use stochastic mechanisms to create uncertainty, variety and replayability, but the extent to which these mechanisms influence game outcomes is difficult to quantify.
+Similarly, designers and players frequently describe games as requiring more or less skill, but measuring the depth of skill expressed by a game is not straightforward.

-<strong>Measuring Randomness in Tabletop Games</strong> introduced a method for estimating how much stochastic elements contribute to variation in game outcomes.
-Experiments across fifteen tabletop games showed that the approach can separate the contribution of different random mechanisms — such as card shuffles, setup or dice rolls — rather than treating randomness as a single property of a game.
+In <em>Measuring Randomness in Tabletop Games</em>, Goodman and colleagues developed methods for estimating the contribution of stochastic elements to variation in game outcomes.
+Because experiments can manipulate individual random seeds and mechanisms inside TAG, the analysis can investigate the effects of different sources of randomness rather than treating chance as a single undifferentiated property.

-Complementary work on <strong>Skill Depth in Tabletop Board Games</strong> investigated how much player skill a game can express.
-Instead of rating players, the objective is to characterise the game itself by examining how performance changes as increasingly capable agents are used.
+In <em>Skill Depth in Tabletop Board Games</em>, Goodman and colleagues approached the complementary problem of quantifying the extent to which increasing player capability translates into improved performance.
+The objective is not merely to rank individual agents, but to use artificial players of different strengths to investigate the capacity of the game itself to express differences in skill.

-These strands were brought together in <strong>Seeding for Success: Skill and Stochasticity in Tabletop Games</strong>.
-This work analyses the interaction between player strength and stochasticity and examines how the inherent randomness of a game affects the interpretation of experimental results.
+These ideas were subsequently brought together in <em>Seeding for Success: Skill and Stochasticity in Tabletop Games</em>, where <strong>Goodman, Perez-Liebana and Lucas</strong> studied the interaction between player skill and stochasticity and its implications for experimental evaluation.

-Together, these methods provide quantitative tools for reasoning about questions normally described informally by players and designers: How skill-dependent is a game?
-How much does luck influence its outcome?
-Which random mechanisms matter most?
-How confident can we be that an observed advantage is real rather than statistical noise?
+Taken together, this work provides quantitative tools for addressing questions that are often discussed informally by players and designers: How much does skill matter?
+How much influence does luck have on the result?
+Which sources of randomness are most important?
+And how many games are required before an observed performance difference can be considered meaningful?

 ---